 Workers store and service requests for assigned data in whatever manner they deem most effective.
-By allowing the workers to independently optimize, they can internally reorganize, taking advantage of techniques such as block shuffling [9, 12], rotational replication [11, 16], and track-aligned extents [13].
+By allowing the workers to independently optimize, they can internally reorganize data layouts [12], adapting caching policies [8, 9], and scheduling requests based on both priorities and device characteristics.

 Clearly, if workers are given a level of autonomy, there are certain minimum requirements for these devices (beyond mere persistent storage).
 First, the worker must be able to handle block allocation internally.
-The mechanism for handling this can be simple, but it must exist since the supervisor does not dictate intra-device data placement strategies.
+The mechanism for handling this can be simple, but it is necessary since the supervisor does not dictate intra-device data placement strategies.
 Second, the worker must provide a way for the supervisor to assess its performance.
-The most straightforward method for this is if workers maintain a trace of all requests and their service times.
-Given this trace, or proper statistics, the supervisor can evaluate the effectiveness of its workers.
+The most straightforward method for this is for workers to record a trace of all requests and their service times.
+Given these traces, or proper statistics, the supervisor can evaluate the effectiveness of its workers.

 An additional ability that would be helpful, although not strictly necessary, is for the worker to be able to provide predictions about how well it could achieve its goals given a potential configuration.
-In this scenario, the supervisor could provide a potential configuration and an associated workload which the worker would analyze via analytic models or internal simulation, returning to the supervisor the performance information.
+In this scenario, the supervisor could provide a potential configuration and an associated workload for the worker to analyze via analytic models or internal simulation.
 While the idea of embedding a simulator in a storage device may sound overly optimistic, one must remember that many already have internal timing models that are used for scheduling.